simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fix statistics being logged despire a configured loglevel that excludes statistics.
   * Fixed an issue with the PHP session handler (#1480, #1350, #1478) causing superfluous log messages.
   * Fixed the MetaDataStorageHandlerPdo for MySQL backends (#1392)
+  * Use getVersion instead of getStats to determine whether a memcache-server is up (#1528)

 ### adfs
   * Fixed several issues that rendered the old UI useless for this module (v0.9.8)